CSC1-1101-TTh9-S21/ps9/README.md

 And then you would fix the error in the code as you describe in your document.

-### What to submit in your .zip file.
-1. The document with the description of each bug, as described above.
-2. Your version of `ps7-buggy.py` with all five bug fixed.

 ---

 ## Part 2: Recursion
 In class, I demonstrated recursion by rewriting some of our favorite old functions recursively.
 In part 2, you will write a recursive version of random search.
-I've given you some starter code in `part2.py`, which includes recursive versions of sequential search and binary search, as well as a main method that calls all three functions.
+I've given you some starter code in `recursive-search.py`, which includes recursive versions of sequential search and binary search, as well as a main method that calls all three functions.

 If the number to be guessed is 14, I will expect to see this output after running the `main()` function.
 Of course, the number of guesses for random search will vary because it guesses randomly. :)